|Duration||2 Years Full-time|

 Opportunities to work in research in Dietetics are expanding and students may use their masters as a stepping stone to doctorial study in the UK or overseas, or teaching in higher education.

 - Candidates will hold a minimum Second Class Honours Grade I in a primary honours degree (NFQ, Level 8 or equivalent) or a postgraduate degree (Level 9 NFQ or equivalent).
 Applicants must have successfully completed human physiology and biochemistry modules (a minimum of 10 credits for each module are required) as part of the primary or postgraduate degree.
-Suitable degrees include: nutrition, biochemistry, physiology, biology, food science, medicine, nursing, physiotherapy, speech and language therapy, occupational therapy.
+Suitable degrees include nutrition, biochemistry, physiology, biology, food science, medicine, nursing, physiotherapy, speech and language therapy, and occupational therapy.

-- Applicants will be required to submit a personal statement, indicating their reasons for applying and stating their suitability to the programme.
+- Applicants will be required to submit a personal statement, indicating their reasons for applying and stating their suitability for the programme.

 - Two references should be included with the online application, one of which should be academic and one professional (to be uploaded by the applicant when applying).

 - Applicants will be shortlisted for interview on the basis of educational qualifications, CV, references and relevant work experience.

 - All applicants accepted onto the programme will need to have evidence of appropriate vaccinations for working in hospital environments.

 Students, or applicants in receipt of an offer on this programme will be subject to Garda Vetting as relevant.
 Students will be prohibited from engaging in a relevant work placement unless the vetting process has been cleared.
-Click here to view UCC's Student Garda Vetting Policy.
+View UCC's Student Garda Vetting Policy.

 Fitness to Practise